Medieval Fetival of Machecoul & Feast of Fools

 The ancient tradition is celebrated in the town of Machecoul located in the Loire-Atlantique department in western France.
 One of the main attractions of the town are the ruins of the Castle of Gilles de Rais, dating back to the 13th century and once owned by the infamous child-murderer, baron Gilles de Rais (1404–1440), who possibly inspired the author of the famous fairy tale “Bluebeard”.

 For several days "Dressed Fools" invade downtown of Machecoul and the surroundings of the Castle, offering a spectacular recreation of the atmosphere of the Middle Ages and old traditions.
-The rich program of the Feast of Fools includes various street animations, Masked Fools parade, chivalry and tournaments displays, while in the evening the visitors experience the great banquet and various entertainment shows.
+The rich programme of the Feast of Fools includes various street animations, Masked Fools parade, chivalry and tournaments displays, while in the evening the visitors experience the great banquet and various entertainment shows.

 Please contact the Organizers for confirmation and further details.